More information will be available in the AP Coordinator’s Manual, Part 2 and the Bulletin for AP Students and Parents in late fall.

 Consequences of Violating Security Policies

-As stated in the AP Coordinator’s Manual and Bulletin for AP Students and Parents: “Violation of test security policies may result in score cancellation, and under some circumstances individuals may be permanently barred from future testing.”
+As stated in the AP Coordinator’s Manual, Part 2 and Bulletin for AP Students and Parents: “Violation of test security policies may result in score cancellation, and under some circumstances individuals may be permanently banned from future testing.”

-Appeals of the ban will be considered and decided at the College Board’s discretion.
+Appeals of the ban will be considered and decided at College Board’s discretion.

 Office of Testing Integrity